In this Ultimate Guide to People Management Skills, we will look at the following, you can jump to sections with these links below:

 The point is, sometimes the cause is outside of your control and what you can directly influence.
 You will need to work together with the individual to come up with a solution that meets the needs of both the individual and the organisation.

 In his book, ‘Accelerate’, John P. Kotter, emphasises on the need for understanding when managing people.
-He points out that you must look at things from your employees’ viewpoints.
-That way you will understand their driving force and come up with effective strategies that will motivate them even more.
+He points out that looking at things from your employees’ viewpoint is an essential people management skill.
+It will allow you to understand their driving force and come up with effective strategies that will motivate them even more.

 Tip: Always imagine yourself in shoes of those you manage to understand their perspective to situations.
 Use these 8 Points To Tell If You’re A Truly Compassionate Person.
 The ‘Managing Carrots’ book is an excellent resource to guide you.

 #11 – Set Clear Objectives

 It’s number 11 on our list of people management skills, but it’s one of the most important.

 It’s good to have a clear set of organisational values, a great strategy and engaging vision.
 We’ve all seen the motivational posters on the wall telling us all about it.
 Let me tell you a secret, they don’t get the work done.
 Sure they help with how you go about the work, but getting it done well, on time and by the right person?
 Not so much.

 You need to be smarter, very SMART (Specific, Measurable, Achievable, Relevant and Time-based) in fact.
 Having goals clearly defined, documented and integrated with good processes will increase the chances of success significantly.